annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 The code snippet that you copied before can be pasted here (Circled Red)
 ![Alt text](Code_Blynk_Template.png)

-Don't forget to the automatically generated "Event code" in the code file, This will activate the specific IoT functionality to trigger.
+Don't forget to add the automatically generated "Event code" in the code file, This will activate the specific IoT functionality to trigger.
+(Circled Red)
 ![Alt text](Code_BlynkLogEvent-1.png)